yugosaito0414/daily_practice/README.md

 # datalemur_practice
+# stratascratch

-Making a new repository to practice SQL.
+Making a new repository to practice SQL and Python.
-Continue practicing this website until you get confortable with SQL.
+Continue practicing these two websites until I get confortable with SQL and Python.